ShitShowDevelopment/Docs/projects/scripts/rammap-task-scheduler.md

 **Instructions**<br />

-- Download [RAMMap.zip][sysinternals] and extract the contents into `C:\RAMMap`.
-If the `C:\RAMMap` directory doesn't exist, create it.
+- Download [RAMMap.zip][sysinternals] and extract the contents into `C:\RAMMap`
-- Download the [RAMMap-Task-Scheduler.bat][RAMMap-Task-Scheduler] file and place it in a location of your choice.
+- Download the [RAMMap-Task-Scheduler.bat][RAMMap-Task-Scheduler] file and place it in a location of your choice
 - Open Windows Command Prompt and add RAMMap to PATH with the following command

 ```
 set PATH=%PATH%;C:\RAMMap
 ```

-- Finally, run the `RAMMap-Task-Scheduler.bat` file and follow the prompts.
+- Finally, run the `RAMMap-Task-Scheduler.bat` file and follow the prompts

 [sysinternals]: https://download.sysinternals.com/files/RAMMap.zip